A spiral glazed ham is studded with whole cloves then coated in a simple combination of honey, brown sugar, and orange juice.

 The kids don’t care for it, either.

 So, last year I did it.
-I told everyone I was making a ham, scalloped potatoes, and snap peas.
+I told everyone I was making a this spiral glazed ham, scalloped potatoes, and snap peas.
 No stuffing.
 No yam casserole.

 And nobody cared!
 (Well, almost nobody *cough*) All that fretting for nothing.